cdisc-org/DataExchange-ODM-LinkML/README.md

     pip install -r requirements.txt

     python3 tools/odm2linkml.py ../DataExchange-ODM/schema/ODM.xsd --output ODM.yaml
     gen-project -d .
-ODM.yaml --exclude shex
+ODM.yaml --exclude shex markdown

 More detailed relationship and cardinality constraints still need to be ported from XML Schema before shex can be added.

 As content is added, refresh documentation and diagrams using `mkdocs` to keep it up to date with the latest batch of generated .md files

+    gen-doc --hierarchical-class-view ODM.yaml -d docs/
     mkdocs build

-to explore the updated documentation changes locally
+to view the updated documentation changes locally

     mkdocs serve

-and then upload them to where they are served
+and eventually upload them to where they are served

     mkdocs gh-deploy